kentnf/VirusDetect/tools/readme.md

 (col 8-12).
 Most of word search result and blast search result are same, less the 100 of them are diff.
 So manually corret the different part will saving a lot of time

-Suggestion method:
+> **Suggestion method:**

--A. sort to find different in word search and blast search (col 4 and 8).
+> - A. sort to find different in word search and blast search (col 4 and 8).

--B. check the blast match length, identify.
+> - B. check the blast match length, identify.
 Lower than 100 match base, 90% identity show low blast clue for classification

--C. check the word search column 3, 5, 6, and 7.
+> - C. check the word search column 3, 5, 6, and 7.

--D. assign a correct div to column 4 for the virus
+> - D. assign a correct div to column 4 for the virus

 #####3.5 update the manually correct file to classification